Enlarging letters Home Information Contacting Map

 General goals

 The aim of this subject is for students to learn to design and implement concurrent and distributed programmes securely and reliably.
-To guide the students in the design process, they are introduced to LST (Labelled System Analyser), a simple programming language that allows one to design, visualise and analyse systems of transitions.
-In order for them to have a broader idea of concurrence and distributed systems, students are taught other models, such as Petri networks and the software designed for analysing them.
-In order for students to gain a complete understanding of the steps of the process, from modelling to implementation, they undertake practicals in Java programming.
+To guide the students in the design process, they are introduced to LST (Labelled System Analyser), a model that allows one to design, visualise and analyse systems of transitions.
+In order for them to have a broader idea of concurrence and distributed systems, students are taught other models, such as Petri Nets.
+In order for students to gain a complete understanding of the steps of the process, from modelling to implementation, they undertake practicals in Java and Erlang programming languages.
+To model Petri Nets we use WoPeD.

 Specific goals